Everything You Need To Know About Konjac Flour

 It could help support regular bowel movements.

-A 2006 study published in Journal of the American College of Nutrition found that adding glucomannan—which is the type of soluble fiber present in high quantities in the konjac root—to a low-fiber diet helped to prevent constipation and increased bowel movements by up to 30%.
+A 2006 study published in Journal of the American College of Nutrition found that adding glucomannan1—which is the type of soluble fiber present in high quantities in the konjac root—to a low-fiber diet helped to prevent constipation and increased bowel movements by up to 30%.

 It may reduce cholesterol.

 "Some types of soluble fiber may help lower the risk of heart disease," says Syn.
-"A 2008 systematic review found that konjac may help lower total cholesterol, LDL (bad cholesterol), and triglycerides, so it, therefore, may help support heart health."
+"A 2008 systematic review2 found that konjac may help lower total cholesterol, LDL (bad cholesterol), and triglycerides, so it, therefore, may help support heart health."

 It might help manage diabetes.

 Since konjac flour doesn't spike your blood sugar the way regular pasta does, adding it to your diet as a noodle replacement may help manage diabetes.
-A 2004 study found that konjac helped to lower blood sugar in hyperglycemic mice—however, there are no human studies to date.
+A 2004 study found that konjac helped to lower blood sugar3 in hyperglycemic mice—however, there are no human studies to date.
 Still, the findings are promising.

 What are some downsides of using konjac flour?